 Additionally, some black ink used in tattooing is animal bone burned down to charcoal while the “carrier” solution in the ink may contain glycerin derived from animal fat.
 So while your cousin may not eat any animal products, he’s certainly found a unique way to wear them.

-That said, it could be the case that he has his “work” done at a vegan-friendly tattoo parlor where no animal-based inks are used.
+That said, there are several vegan-friendly tattoo parlors where no animal-based inks are used.
 There are several out there including Scapegoat Tattoo in Portland, Ore., Daredevil and FunCity Tattoos, both in New York, and Only You Tattoo in Atlanta.
 There’s a full list of such business over at Vegantattoos.com.
 Apparently, veganism and tattooing often go hand in hand, with many tattoo artists themselves abiding by strict vegan lifestyles.

 So there you go … something to think about the next time you're thinking about getting inked.